wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/schedule-resource-optimization-urs-dynamics-field-service/includes/5-define-optimization-schedules.md

 An optimization schedule defines when records should be optimized.
 For example, you may define a schedule that runs on weekdays at 1 AM.

 When creating an optimization schedule, you will need to define the following:
-- Name: Provide a logical name that will express which requirements, bookings, and resources will be optimized.
+- **Name**: Provide a logical name that will express which requirements, bookings, and resources will be optimized.
-- Scope: Defines the scope that will be used.
+- **Scope**: Defines the scope that will be used.
-- Goal: Defines the goal that will be used.
+- **Goal**: Defines the goal that will be used.
-- Timer: Defines how often this schedule will run.
+- **Timer**: Defines how often this schedule will run.
-- Timer Mode: Defines the point when the schedule starts the timer.
+- **Timer Mode**: Defines the point when the schedule starts the timer.
     - For example, if a timer is set to thirty minutes, the first run starts thirty minutes from the publish date/time.
     - Fixed mode: The optimization runs every thirty minutes.
     - After job completion mode: The optimization runs thirty minutes from the end of the last RSO job execution.